SriLakshmi-Matturty/LANGUAGE_TRANSLATION/README.md

-# NEWS AVATAR- TRANSLATION
+# LANGUAGE_TRANSLATION

 ## Overview
-News Avatar Translation is a Python-based project that translates summarized news into multiple Indian languages using Google Cloud Translation API.
+Language Translation is a Python-based project that translates text into multiple Indian languages using Google Cloud Translation API.

 ## Features
-- Translates news summaries from English to various Indian languages.
+- Translates text from English to various Indian languages.
 - Uses Google Cloud Translation API for accurate translations.
 - Supports multiple Indian languages, including Hindi, Telugu, Tamil, Bengali, and more.
 - Secure API authentication using environment variables.